xtexecute/fleshfetch-aur/README.md

 # FleshFetch
 GTK4-based clicker game written in Python.
-Includes autosave, upgrades, achievements, and a global Supabase leaderboard.
-I made this as a joke.
-Please don't take this too seriously.
+Includes a bunch of stuff.
+I am too lazy to list all of it but you can mod the game pretty easily.
+This is a joke, if you couldn't tell.

+This game is in **BETA**!!!!
+PLEASE WRITE ALL BUGS IN ISSUES
+WINDOWS PORT IS GONNA BE RELEASED SOON

 ## Run
 fleshfetch